SEMICeu/documentation/editorial_flow.md

  **Part 2: Build the artefacts using the toolchain**

-*3. Trigger the toolchain in the publication repository.
+*3. Trigger the toolchain in the publication repository*

    The editor triggers the rendering of the data specification artefacts by adding a publication point in the **publication repository** (2).

-   (For more information on how this is done, please check out the section on [How to trigger the generation of the artefacts](./toolchain.md#howto-trigger-the-generation-of-the-artefacts).)
+   *(For more information on how this is done, please check out the section on* [How to trigger the generation of the artefacts](./toolchain.md#howto-trigger-the-generation-of-the-artefacts).)

-*4. Check the generated artefacts
+*4. Check the generated artefacts*

-   When the toolchain processing is finished the artefacts are available in the [generated repository](https://github.com/SEMICeu/uri.semic.eu-generated).
+   When the toolchain processing is finished, the artefacts become available in the **generated repository** (3).

    If the artefacts address the issue as expected the editor continues with the publication (step 5), otherwise another iteration is required (back to step 2 ).

 **Part 3: Publish the result**

-*5. Publish the generated artefacts.
+*5. Publish the generated artefacts*

    To provide the consumers access to the updated artefacts, the editor must publish the generated artefacts to the right places by copying the content to other GitHub repositories.